 On the one hand, we use a capability framework at an INGO where I work for assessment and development purposes and, on the whole, it provides a useful touchstone for these purposes.
 It was derived from observations globally of what seems to make people successful within the organisation's cultural environment (although I’m not sure what criteria were used to denote ‘success’).
 It provides a basis for awareness raising, focused conversation, critical reflection, practical action (e.g. developing new insights or ways of doing things).
 So, pragmatically-speaking, it does prove a useful tool.

-On the other hand, there’s something about analysing leadership competencies that can feel reductionist.
+On the other hand, there’s something about analysing leadership competencies - as an 'evidence base' - that can feel simplistic and reductionist.
 I think that’s where my underlying discomfort lies.
 I’m reminded of a philosophy lecturer during my theological studies who introduced the idea of a beautiful rose.
 "A poet tries to capture and express the rose’s beauty in colourful, creative language.
 It’s about its intangible qualities – beauty, essence, spirit, impact."
 Perhaps, by analogy, we might experience this phenomenon in leaders as personality, character, charisma, X factor.